2023 Best General Engineering Bachelor's Degree Schools in Michigan

 Top Michigan Schools for a Bachelor's in General Engineering

 Our analysis found Michigan State University to be the best school for general engineering students who want to pursue a bachelor’s degree in Michigan.
-Located in the small city of East Lansing, Michigan State is a public school with a very large student population.
+Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.

 After completing their Bachelor's Degree, engineering graduates from Michigan State carry an average student debtload of $23,009.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.

-Full General Engineering at Grand Valley State University Report
+Read full report on General Engineering at Grand Valley State University

 Read full report on General Engineering at Hope College

-Read full report on General Engineering at Michigan Technological University
+Full General Engineering at Michigan Technological University Report

-A rank of #5 on this year’s list means Calvin University is a great place for general engineering students working on their bachelor’s degree.
-Located in the midsize city of Grand Rapids, Calvin is a private not-for-profit college with a small student population.
+Out of the 5 schools in Michigan that were part of this year’s ranking, Calvin University landed the # 5 spot on the list.
+Located in the city of Grand Rapids, Calvin is a private not-for-profit school with a small student population.

-Explore all the Best General Engineering Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best General Engineering Colleges in the Great Lakes Area or other specific states within that region.

 General Engineering is one of 40 different types of programs to choose from.